From formulas to cirquents in computability logic: Introduction

 \section{Introduction}

-(CoL), introduced in \cite{Jap03,Japic,Japfin}, is a semantical platform and ambitious program for redeveloping logic as a formal theory of computability, as opposed to the formal theory of truth which logic has more traditionally been.
-Its expressions stand for interactive computational tasks seen as games played by a machine against the environment, and ``truth'' is understood as existence of an effective solution, i.e., of an algorithmic winning strategy.
+{\em Computability logic} (CoL), introduced in \cite{Jap03,Japic,Japfin}, is a semantical platform and ambitious program for redeveloping logic as a formal theory of computability, as opposed to the formal theory of truth that logic has more traditionally been.
+Its expressions stand for interactive computational tasks seen as games played by a machine against its environment, and ``truth'' is understood as existence of an effective solution, i.e., of an algorithmic winning strategy.

-With this semantics, CoL provides a systematic answer to the fundamental question ``{\em what can be computed?} '', just as classical logic is a systematic tool for telling what is true.
+With this semantics, CoL provides a systematic answer to the fundamental question ``{\em what can be computed?} '', just as classical logic is a systematic tool for finding what is true.
 Furthermore, as it turns out, in positive cases ``{\em what} can be computed'' always allows itself to be replaced by ``{\em how} can be computed'', which makes CoL of potential interest in not only theoretical computer science, but many more applied areas as well, including interactive knowledge base systems, resource oriented systems for planning and action, or declarative programming languages.
 On the logical side, CoL promises to be an appealing, constructive and computationally meaningful alternative to classical logic as a basis for applied theories.
-The first concrete steps towards realizing this potential have been made very recently in \cite{Japtowards,cla5}, where CoL-based versions of Peano arithmetic were elaborated.
+The first concrete steps towards realizing this potential have been made very recently in \cite{Japtowards,cla4,cla5}, where CoL-based versions of Peano arithmetic were elaborated.
 The system constructed in \cite{Japtowards} is an axiomatic theory of {\em effectively solvable} number-theoretic {\em problems} (just as the ordinary Peano arithmetic is an axiomatic theory of {\em true} number-theoretic {\em facts}); the system constructed in \cite{cla4} is an axiomatic theory of {\em efficiently solvable} (namely, solvable in polynomial time) number-theoretic {\em problems}; in the same style, \cite{cla5} constructs systems for polynomial space, elementary recursive, and primitive recursive computabilities.
 In all cases, a solution for a problem can be effectively --- in fact, efficiently --- extracted from a proof of it in the system, which reduces problem-solving to theorem-proving.

 The formalism of CoL is open-ended.
 It has already undergone series of extensions (\cite{Japseq}-\cite{Japtogl}) through introducing logical operators for new, actually or potentially interesting, operations on games, and this process will probably still continue in the future.
 The present work is also devoted to expanding the expressive power of CoL, but in a very different way.
 Namely, while the earlier languages of CoL were limited to {\em formulas}, this paper makes a leap forward by generalizing formulas to circuit-style structures termed {\em cirquents}.
 These structures, in a very limited form (compared with their present form), were introduced earlier \cite{Cirq,Japdeep} in the context of the new proof-theoretic approach called {\em cirquent calculus}.
 Cirquent-based formalisms have significant advantages over formula-based ones, including exponentially higher efficiency and substantially greater expressive power.
 Both \cite{Cirq} and \cite{Japdeep} pointed out the possibility and expediency of bringing cirquents into CoL. But a CoL-semantics for cirquents had never really been set up until now.